nvmwill/nexmo-developer/_tutorials/en/video/server-side/node/streams.md

 ```
 Pass a **session ID**, **stream ID**, and **callback** function to the `OpenTok.getStream()` method.
 The callback function is called when the operation completes.
 It takes two parameters: `error` (in the case of an error) or `stream`.

-On sucessful completion, the stream object is set, containing properties of the stream.
+On successful completion, the stream object is set, containing properties of the stream.

 To get information on all active streams in a session, call the `OpenTok.listStreams()` method, passing in a **session ID** and a callback function.